 When the caution comes out, the driver responsible for causing the caution should claim responsibility.
 When involved in an incident, do NOT pass cars to catch the car highlighted in yellow.
 Hold the position you acquired once regaining pace speed.
 If you are the cause of a caution, take a pit road speeding penalty in order to be placed at the tail end of the longest line (EOLL).
 If no driver accepts responsibility for the caution and fault is determined in the post-race review, the driver at fault shall be placed at the end of their finishing lap.
-A driver that causes 2 cautions in 2 consecutive starts will be suspended for one race.
+A driver that causes 2 cautions will have to park his car for the rest of the race.

 Running into another vehicle under caution is considered an infraction.

 If a caution comes out on lap 1, the race will be restarted and whoever caused the caution will be put at the back on the restart.
 This will also count as one caution in the race.